 In a first step, we impute the missing values in the parental university dummies and the employment categories.
 We do so by using data from PISA 2012.
-Separately for fathers and mothers, we estimate the relationship between education/employment and the PISA index of economic, social, and cultural status (ESCS).11 As both parental-background variables enter the construction of the index, they are strongly associated with ESCS (Table E4).
+Separately for fathers and mothers, we estimate the relationship between education/employment and the PISA index of economic, social, and cultural status (ESCS).
+As both parental-background variables enter the construction of the index, they are strongly associated with ESCS (Table E4).
 Making use of this relationship, we predict parental education and employment status for those individuals who did not report this information in PISA.
 We use these average predictions to characterize the population with missing values in our dataset.
 Applying this imputation procedure, we predict that 4.9 (3.0) percent of fathers (mothers) of individuals in our sample who did not report parental education have a university degree (compared to 23 (18) percent on average).
-For the employment status, the predicted average for missing values in the linear employment index (ranging from 0=unemployed to 3=full-time employed)12 is 2.71 (2.05) for fathers' (mothers') employment (compared to 2.77 (2.06) on average).
+For the employment status, the predicted average for missing values in the linear employment index (ranging from 0=unemployed to 3=full-time employed).
+So for fathers (mothers) employment (compared to 2.77 (2.06) on average).